Political Spending: Does More Money Mean More Votes?

 Does Buying Votes Win Elections?

-According to a study by economist Steven Levitt, the co-author of Freakonomics, when candidates double their spending and keep everything else the same, they only earn an additional percent in the popular vote.
+According to a study by economist Steven Levitt, the co-author of Freakonomics, when candidates double their spending and keep everything else the same, they only earn one additional percent in the popular vote.
 If the candidates slashed their spending in half, they only lost a percent in the popular vote.

 In other words, money may not cause a candidate to win public office, but the type of candidate who appeals to voters generally raises a lot of cash.